 Historically, some of our TrueCar Certified Dealers have expressed concern about our lead quality, as measured by the rate at which our leads convert into buyers, and we observed an increase in this concern in the first half of 2019.
 Further, in 2020, the wind-down and subsequent termination of our affinity partnership with USAA Federal Savings Bank, or USAA, adversely affected our overall lead quantity and lead quality.
-Additionally, during the first several months of the coronavirus pandemic, we noticed a substantial but temporary decrease in lead quantity, and since 2021, we continue to experience a material decline in lead quality.
-We believe that the lead quality challenges that we have experienced since 2021 are substantially related to the contemporaneous industry-wide automobile inventory shortages, which we discuss in greater detail in the risk factor entitled "Our business is subject to risks related to the larger automotive ecosystem, including inventory and global supply chain challenges, labor and other issues."
+Additionally, during the first several months of the coronavirus pandemic, we noticed a substantial but temporary decrease in lead quantity, and since 2021, we have continued to experience a relative material decline in lead quality compared to the years prior to the pandemic.
+We believe that the lead quantity and quality challenges that we have experienced since 2021 are substantially related to the contemporaneous industry-wide automobile inventory shortages, which we discuss in greater detail in the risk factor entitled "Our business is subject to risks related to the larger automotive ecosystem, including inventory and global supply chain challenges, labor and other issues" and other macroeconomic factors that impact automobile purchases such as inflation and interest rates.
 We cannot predict how further developments will affect our lead quantity and quality, and negative developments in these metrics, like many others in the total value proposition that we provide to our TrueCar Certified Dealers, have adversely affected our revenues, results of operations and business and may continue to do so in the future.